jfargus/jeoparty/README.md

 # Installation Guide (to play locally)

 ## 1. Download Node
 This is a Node.js based application, so you need to have Node installed in order to use npm commands.
+Download links can be found on their website at https://nodejs.org/en/download/.

 ## 2. Download the repository
 Download this repository onto your computer by clicking the green